greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 	* Beisel grabbed the wheel again & the truck went down an embankment & hit a tree.
 	* π was hurt.
 	* π thought Beisel grabbed the wheel again *because* ∂s laughed it off the first time.
-	* Parsell acknowleged he could've done more to prevent Beisel from grabbing the wheel again:
+	* Parsell acknowledged he could've done more to prevent Beisel from grabbing the wheel again:
 		1. Could've admonished Beisel
 		2. Could've made Beisel get in the back
 		3. Could've told Beisel he was going to make her get out